What are Optical Amplifiers?

 What is the primary function of an optical amplifier?

-Optical amplifiers boost the strength of optical signals without converting them to electrical signals, enabling long-distance data transmission with minimal signal loss.
+The primary function of an optical amplifier is to boost the strength of optical signals without converting them to electrical signals, ensuring efficient long-distance data transmission.

 Want to learn more about how Lightyear can help you?